kstenerud/hyver/README.md

 There is also a special metadata letter `z` which is used (alone) to alert users to a bad release that you cannot retract for some reason.
 Of course if you can retract the bad release then by all means do so. `z` is only a hack to handle poorly designed "ratchet" release systems that don't allow retraction.

+Why
+---

+Versioning is ultimately a U/X problem.
+The goal is to make it as easy as possible for the user to glean the most important information about a release without having to dig through the documentation.
+A secondary goal is to make it easy for machines to determine which releases are safe to upgrade.

+HyVer solves the major U/X issues in the following ways:

+- The version string always begins with the same number of characters, following the same format: `d.dddd.dd.dd.d` This makes it very easy to scan a list of releases (for humans and machines).
+- The version strings are designed to sort properly using naive alphabetic sorting routines.
+- The metadata is stored separately, at the end (`-xyz`).
+This makes it very easy to see which versions have introduced what kinds of changes.
+With SemVer, you can only glean this information by comparing two versions (hopefully).
+With HyVer, you don't need a version to compare against in order to know what kinds of changes were introduced.
+- The numbers mean something.
+The numbers in version `3.14.6` have no meaning, other than the implied, hopefully correct metadata.
+In HyVer versions, every field has a specific meaning that conveys important information to the user:
+  - Release track
+  - Release date
+  - Important metadata

 Example
 -------